induane/asinine-website/topics/articles/editorial/article_13.rst

 Shut off your constant news feed.
-Purge your daily intake of hatred and cathartic trolling and entertainment news and talking heads and sound-bites and pandering news and bitching about the state of things and just **stop**.
+Purge your daily intake of hatred and cathartic trolling and entertainment news and talking heads and sound-bites and pandering and bitching about the state of things and just **stop**.
 Stop everything.
 Find stillness and quiet.
 Peace.
 Look inward towards the piece of you that you're defending with your fortifications and remember a deeply human child-like naivety that is capable of unrestricted joy and trust and love and